hydux/hydux-mutator/README.md

 * Statically-typed
 * Support class state
   * Using constructor to create new instance
-  * Class can define a `clone` method to customize shallow clone.
+  * Class can define a `shallowClone` method to customize shallow clone.

 ## install